PowerCodersOrg/powercoders.org/site/content/city/zurich.md

   digital learning hub for refugees in German-speaking Switzerland. </h4>

-  The timeline for the next batch:
+  The timeline for the next batch is:

   * Applications: May - 30 June 2019